Code-Institute-Submissions/Leoney-book_AprResub/README.md

 <h1 align="center">B.O.O.K</h1>

 B.O.O.K. is my third milestone project.
-The name stands for "Big Ocean of Knowledge" and it is book review and recommendation site where users can find their next read, add their recent read, rate it and share what is their oppinion about it and discuss it with other users/readers.
+The name stands for "Big Ocean of Knowledge" and the idea of the site is to be social cataloging website that allows users to search through it's database of books, sign up and contribute to it by adding more books, share their reviews about certain book or just find their next read.

 ## Demo